 Parent/Guardian shall not allow a participant to attend CYLA events if they, or anyone in their household, has come into close contact with a confirmed COVID-19 patient within the last 14 days.

-Masks should be worn by players at all times except when outdoors actively participating in practice, drills or games.
-Masks must be worn at all times when indoors. *Subject to change based on guidelines.
+Masks should be worn by players at all times. *Subject to change based on guidelines.

 Participants shall clean/disinfect their hands with their own hand sanitizer upon arrival.